ruffrey/mcon/README.md

+This is alpha software!
+Feedback welcome.

-# M-Con Mission Control console for Node.js Apps running with Forever.js
+# M-Con Mission Control
+#### console for Node.js Apps

-A web console for managing your Node.js apps on a VPS server.
+A web based user interface for managing multiple Node.js apps with Forever.js on a VPS server.

+## Use Case

+It should take minimal work to get Node.js apps up and running on a cheap VPS.

 ## Goals

-It should take very minimal work is needed to get Node.js apps up and running.

-The goal is to create a Node cloud hosting experience similar to cloud services like AppFog or Nodejitsu, but with your cheap VPS box.
+**Create a Node hosting experience** similar to services like AppFog or Nodejitsu, but with your so-cheap-it's-practically-free VPS slice.

+**Apps should stay up**, after crashes or a reboot.

-Adding a new app should be **isanely easy**.
-Like this:
+**Easily add a new app**, like this:

 1. Logging into a web UI with SSO.
-1. Using a GUI to create a new Forever Node process from a git repository.
+1. Use a GUI to create a new node process from a git repository.

-With support for:
+**Get all this preconfigured**
+- Installing Node.js and NPM.

-- Generating an SSH key on the server.
+- Generating an SSH key.
 - Creating a cron task to reboot all Forever processes if the server reboots.
 - Running multiple Node.js apps behind Nginx.